Understanding Fabric Policies

 In traditional networking one of the limitations related to VLAN encapsulation is scalability and reusability due to the limit of 4096 VLANs in networking devices.

-In Cisco ACI, with the default configuration (global), EPGs can use the same VLAN encapsulation as long as EPGs are bound to separate switches.
+In Cisco ACI, with the default configuration (global), EPGs can use the same VLAN encapsulation as long as the EPGs are bound to separate switches and use different physical domains that are bound to different VLAN pools.
 This allows tenants to re-use VLAN encapsulation IDs through the fabric without allowing communication between tenants.
-However, global configuration assumes that tenants do not share leaf switches and therefore there is no VLAN overlapping within the same leaf.
+However, global configuration assumes that tenants do not share leaf switches and therefore there is no VLAN overlapping within the same leaf switch.

 When per port-VLAN is used, a port and VLAN pair (P,V) is registered internally instead of just a VLAN encapsulation ID.
 This increases the consumption of hardware resources at a per switch level.